rhKashif/SteamPulse/README.md

 - **Review**: The textual content of the review.
 - **Review Score**: An indication of the review's popularity, reflecting the number of up-votes received.
-- **Timestamp Created**: The timestamp indicating when the review was submitted.
+- **Timestamp Created**: The timestamp indicates when the review was submitted.
 - **Playtime Last 2 Weeks**: Minutes, that the user spent playing the game in the past 2 weeks.
 - **Next Cursor**: A parameter used exclusively for the next retrieval of reviews, as specified in the API documentation.

 ### Files explained

 - `extract.py` -- python script containing API requests from Steam Review API to get the reviews for each game
-- `transform.py` -- python script which corrects any non-valid inputs in the review data-frame
+- `transform.py` -- python script which corrects any non-valid inputs in the review DataFrame
 - `nltk_download.py` -- python script which downloads from nltk library (explained in `Important note` section)
-- `sentiment.py` -- python script which analyses the reviews and rates them 1-5 on (negative/positive) scale
+- `sentiment.py` -- python script which analyses the reviews and rates them 1-5 (negative/positive) on a scale
 - `load.py` -- python script which loads the review data into the database
 - `pipeline.py` -- single script which runs each of the above scripts sequentially